top of page

 There is no one optimum leadership style as it will always be determined by the unique and individual factors of time, situation and circumstances.

-We must think audience.
+Leaders must think audience.
 Their composition and their expectations.

 Good leadership can only be defined in its application context rather than a role model with an amazing suite of skills.
-Is good leadership the domain of the person or the situation?
+Is good leadership then the domain of the person or the situation?

 On the other hand, if you are chairing a sales convention and you present an enthusiastic, positively charged, good-to-be-with persona, then this type of presentation is likely to provoke a very positive reaction.
 So the first conclusion we can draw is that it is vital to know your audience in terms of personality profiling.
-But most commonly the audience you are leading will include all types and in these circumstances it is best to adopt a more neutral style focusing on content and outcome.
+And if the audience you are leading will include all types and in these circumstances it is best to adopt a more neutral style focusing on content and outcome.

 Leadership is always contextual and relational.
 It can be described but not defined.
 We cannot abstractly define the universal qualities of a successful leader.
 The role of Prime Minister, Archbishop, CEO and entrepreneur will have disparate objectives.
 The Prime Minister’s strategy must incorporate the political manifesto, the Parliamentary party and the voting trends.
 The Archbishop will promote positive morality and lead on spiritual matters.
 The CEO will focus on the needs of shareholders and employees and the stakeholders as incorporated within the CSR policy.
 The entrepreneur will view investment and ROI as their main preoccupation and concentration.